netobserv/documents/CONTRIBUTING.md

 ### Security vulnerabilities

 Unlike other contributions, if you think you discovered a security vulnerability, please do not report it publicly or even fix it publicly.
-Please follow the instructions described on the [Red Hat Customer Portal](https://access.redhat.com/security/team/contact/) instead.
+Please follow the instructions described in the [GitHub private reporting process](https://docs.github.com/en/code-security/how-tos/report-and-fix-vulnerabilities/privately-reporting-a-security-vulnerability) instead.

 ### Documentation contributions